Gabann/ECF-3/README.md

 This app as been built in 1 day as part of an exam for my study at [M2I](https://www.m2iformation.fr/).

+The goal was to create a clothes store management system using Java and databases.

 ### Features

+- Product management CRUD
+- Sale management CRUD
+- Customer management CRUD
+- Reports and analysis
+- Database with examples of products, sales and customers

 ### Built With